The UK Government has announced £5 billion in cuts to disability benefits, what impact will this have on people with disabilities in Cardiff?

 Adam Johannes, from Cardiff People’s Assembly explains that the benefit cuts will deprive disabled people.
 “This campaign we really have to win because we have no choice, the consequences of these cuts going through are catastrophic, hundreds of thousands of people are going to be pushed into poverty,” says Adam.

-Sophia, a university student at Cardiff University is hoping to claim PIP but feels concerned that less obvious disabilities are not taken seriously.
+Cardiff student Sophia is hoping to claim PIP but feels concerned that less obvious disabilities are often not taken seriously.
 “A lot of people don’t realise how important those accessibilities are because you seem healthy but there is actually so much going on,” says Sophia.
 “I don’t think people in power know a lot about this so it’s kind of dangerous for a lot of people.”

 Wales has the second highest proportion of disabled people of working age in the UK, with just over 50% of those people in employment, according to the Bevan Foundation.
 This means that the benefit cuts will hit Wales particularly hard.